Uyuni Proxy Setup

 Check that the Proxy pattern is installed correctly.

-On the server select the
+To verify a successful installation, on the server select the

-pattern_uyuni_proxy package for installation, or make sure the
+pattern_uyuni_proxy package for installation.

 The salt-broker service will be automatically started after installation is complete.
 This service forwards the Salt interactions to the Uyuni server.